Take Over A Business: A Guide To Buying Points & Negotiating Tips

 Look At The Options At Hand First

 After defining what type of business you would like to take over, it’s time to find out what’s on the square.
-DO NOT google.
-Not yet, at least.
+Do not google; Not immediately, at least.
 First of all, think about what your circle of acquaintances offers.
 Are your friends who have been successfully developing a winning business ready to sell it to move on to a new project?
 Do the restaurant owners where you have worked for many years want to retire and leave their place in trustworthy hands?
 You may have the right opportunity at your fingertips, and perhaps by a relationship of friendship or mutual esteem and trust, you may even have an advantage over another buyer.

 After going through your contacts, you can expand your field by searching through classifieds and online resources.
 Search wisely; first of all, evaluate the authoritativeness of the sites on which the advertisements are published, in how many carry the same offer, with what differences, what type of guarantees they offer and under what conditions they publish the advertisements.
 An offer on a free classifieds site may have a different weight than a paid classifieds site.
 An advertisement on a portal that sells anything is less serious than one on a site specializing in a particular sector (catering, commercial activities, etc.).